DropDaDeuce/LethalGargoyles/README.md

 </details>

 ## To Do
- - Add "Action" taunts.
-They will trigger based on some of your actions. - Idea submitted by Sniker
+- Create system to track specific actions gargoyles can use to taunt players.
+	- Kill enemy.
-    - Pick up an annoying item.
+	- Pick up certain scrap items.
-    - Near a ledge
-    - Kill another enemy
-    - Getting lost
- - Find more ways for him to be mischievous.
-(Keeping the theme of him trying to stay hidden)
+	- Stay too long in the facility.
+- 1 more taunt for each employee class.
+- Add gargoyle scrap that taunts (probably lower volume than the monster).
+- **MAYBE** add Mirage integration.
+Gargoyle "Repeats" voice lines in a mocking manner.
+(Depends on difficulty and time to implement)
+- Thinking of new ways to make the Gargoyle michievous without it being overbearing.

 ### Credits:
  - **Evaisa** for creating LethalLib.